Daniel-KM/Omeka-S-module-SearchSolr/README.md

 specific property, or a group of metadata, with pattern, and even combine them together with various joiners (and, or, not, near…).
 In that particular case, it will be required to create multiple indexes in details.

+### Bounce links

+When indexing linked resources (local resource with another item, for example when [Custom Vocab] is used, or external resource with an uri, for example for values from module [Value Suggest]), it is recommended to add an index formatted as "link" for it and to name it as `*_link_ss` to simplify the browsing with bounce links.
+Automatic bounce links can be added via the module [Advanced Resource Template] and manual bounce links can be added manually via the theme or pages.

 ### Indexation with third party